usnistgov/combinatorial-testing-tools/README.md

 -> For the covering array generator tool ACTS, please email Rick Kuhn at kuhn@nist.gov.
 ACTS is distributed separately.

+### Available on this Github directory
-### PEV tool for testing rule-based expert systems or business rule engine/workflow systems.
+- PEV tool for testing rule-based expert systems or business rule engine/workflow systems.
 (runs on Java platforms;  GUI and command line versions here)

-### Combinatorial Coverage Measurement
-computes a number of coverage measures of an existing test set.
+- Combinatorial Coverage Measurement - computes a number of coverage measures of an existing test set.
 Both at GUI and command-line version are included. (runs on Java platforms;  GUI and command line versions here)

-### Combinatorial Sequence Test Generator
-generates sequence covering arrays, useful for event driven systems including GUIs, protocols, hardware testing.
+- Combinatorial Sequence Test Generator - generates sequence covering arrays, useful for event driven systems including GUIs, protocols, hardware testing.
 (C source, compile for target platform)

-### Fault Identification tool
-helps to narrow down the set of possible fault-triggering combinations in failing tests Access Control Policy Test (ACPT) - uses combinatorial testing with model checking to produce tests for access control policies
+- Fault Identification tool - helps to narrow down the set of possible fault-triggering combinations in failing tests Access Control Policy Test (ACPT) - uses combinatorial testing with model checking to produce tests for access control policies

 ### Separately distributed tools